zachlatta/meta/applications/google_rise_2016.md

 **Who will be leading this project?
 Include the title and relevant experience.**

-Zachary Latta, Executive Director of Hack Club.
+Zach Latta, Executive Director of Hack Club.

-A former club leader himself, Latta began Hack Club after he realized how much of an impact finding peers and forming a coding community made on him in terms of confidence, mentorship, and impetus to improve.
-Having run Hack Club for over a year now, Latta has experience writing curriculum and running workshops.
+Zach started Hack Club after he started a coding club at his high school and wanted to be part of something larger than his school.
+Before working on Hack Club full-time, Zach built the backend architecture for Yo -- an app with more than 3 million users.
+Prior to that, he was a programmer of Football Heroes, a game with over a million users.

-what am i writing
+Zach is a Thiel Fellow, part of the 2016 Forbes 30 Under 30, and part of Daily Dot's 20 Under 20.

 **Who else will be involved with this project?
 Include relevant experience and recruitment strategy for additional program staff and/or volunteers.**